dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1221-action.md

 pagination_prev: v0.2/getting-started/how-it-works
 ---

-# Dagger Actions
+# Dagger-Classic Actions

-Actions are the basic building block of the Dagger platform.
+Actions are the basic building block of the Dagger-Classic platform.
-An action encapsulates an arbitrarily complex automation into a simple software component that can be safely shared, and repeatably executed by any Dagger engine.
+An action encapsulates an arbitrarily complex automation into a simple software component that can be safely shared, and repeatably executed by any Dagger-Classic engine.

 Actions can be executed directly with `dagger-cue do`, or integrated as a component of a more complex action.